mi-chelle/akauntabiritii/_posts/2020-04-27-trying-my-hand-at-github-because-iso.md

 Other motivations for taking up another project I have no time for include:

--To get hands-on with the stuff I feel I should know a little something about as a content strategist -To drop an expensive and painful hosting service connected to a site I never update -To share my mistakes, frustrations and lessons as a content person trying to make it in the world
+- To get hands-on with the stuff I feel I should know a little something about as a content strategist
+- To drop an expensive and painful hosting service connected to a site I never update
+- To share my mistakes, frustrations and lessons as a content person trying to make it in the world

 This may or may not be my first and only post.
 Like my kindle paperwhite full of samples, my list of empty promises to myself runs off the page.